csindle/ogn-hardware/README.md

 [Open Glider Network](https://www.glidernet.org/) wiki page discussing how to build an [OGN receiver](http://wiki.glidernet.org/ogn-receiver-hardware-and-software#hardware).

-Below is my current reference design which incorporates more than 12 receiver-years worth of experience.
+Below is my current reference design which incorporates more than 12 receiver-years' worth of experience.
 The receivers are located outdoors, in the moderately harsh environment of the Western Cape, South Africa.

-The CAD file for the below diagrams are in their respective directories.
+The CAD files for the below diagrams are in their respective directories.

 All dimensions are in millimetres.